-Formal Student Complaint Process: If a student concern has not been resolved to the student's satisfaction following the informal resolution process, the student may file a formal complaint utilizing this form.
+Formal Student Complaint Process: If a student concern has not been resolved to the student's satisfaction following the informal resolution process, the student may file a formal complaint utilizing the Formal Student Complaint Form for Faculty.
 The form must be submitted to the dean's office within ten (10) instructional days of the dean's Step Three response.
 Failure to do so causes the complaint to be denied as untimely.